Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 5. Use Your Faith to Improve Your Self-care to Overcome Intense Caregiver Stress

-In order to fulfill our calling, or serve the Lord to our fullest we need to be mindful of our self-care.
-The Lord created our bodies and they require self-care.
+In order to fulfill our calling or serve the Lord to our fullest, we need to be mindful of our self-care.
+The Lord created our bodies, and they require self-care.

-It is likely you are not just taking care of just one person.
-You may also be trying to take better care of yourself.
-You take care of others too.
-Whether you care for your children, support your spouse, serve in a ministry, or maybe even all of the above, it takes strong motivation to make your self-care a priority when you are caring for others.
+Whether you care for your children, support your spouse, serve in a ministry, or maybe even all of the above, it takes strong motivation to prioritize self-care when caring for others.

-In closing, I know that it can be difficult to overcome intense caregiver stress.
-And, I also know how fast that feeling of overwhelm can happen.
-So, please implement strategies to support your family caregiver!
+I know that it can be difficult to overcome intense caregiver stress.
+And I also know how fast that feeling of overwhelm can happen.

 - Share duties